What’s the Difference Between Overlap, Shiplap, Loglap and Tongue & Groove cladding for sheds?

 Timber cladding starts life as square cut rough sawn wood as shown in the picture below –

 The timber is passed through a machine called a moulder that planes and shapes the sawn wood to the cladding profiles we now know are called loglap, overlap, shiplap and tongue & groove.
 The planed finish that is left by the moulding machine creates a smooth face that helps with water run off.
-Planed timber absorbs 50% less water than rough sawn timber making it a much better option for outdoor cladding applications.
+Planed timber absorbs 50% less water than rough sawn timber making it a much better option for shed cladding applications.

 What is overlap cladding ?